dpolivaev/test-generation/README.md

 Project `TestGenerationDSLSyntax` contains basic examples of strategy definition syntax.
 It demonstrates how to specify different kinds of dependencies between the test properties.

-The strategy and is defined in directory `strategies` in file `StrategySyntaxExamples.sdt`.
+The strategy and is defined in directory `strategies` in file `StrategySyntaxExamples.testspec`.

 Running the strategy generates console output showing generated combinations of property values.